California worship leader gathers hundreds in Cal Anderson Park in violation of health regulations

 “It’s just not at all in line with a person of Jesus,” she said.
 And she said she found it insensitive to hold such an event where the Black Lives Matter protest zone known as the Capitol Hill Organized Protest used to be, given that people of color are disproportionately impacted by the virus.

-Aaron Sumner, pastor of United Church of Seattle in Queen Anne, who spent time at an interfaith table in the protest zone, also said he thought Feucht’s event showed a lack of caring for the community.
+Aaron Monts, pastor of United Church of Seattle in Queen Anne, who spent time at an interfaith table in the protest zone, also said he thought Feucht’s event showed a lack of caring for the community.

 He went further.
 “It was lawless,” he said, referring to violations of health regulations.